MarthGimenzo/fleetwoodmacwebsite/README.md

     4. The 'Send' button is not working yet.

 ## Deployment

+The website is hosted on GitHub Pages.

+- A new project was started in Cloud9;
+- A GitHub repository was created;
+-

+The root folder should contain the following:

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).